-We suggest that you plan to spend at least one day in Capitol Reef National Park, a must see in Utah!
+We suggest that you plan to spend at least one day in Capitol Reef National Park on your Utah road trip.
 Filled with canyons, cliffs, domes, and bridges, you won’t run out of great places to explore.
 Keep reading to learn all about how to plan your trip to Capitol Reef NP.

 THIS ARTICLE MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ OUR DISCLAIMER FOR MORE INFO.

 Where is Capitol Reef National Park?
 Situated in southern-central Utah, Capitol Reef is defined by the infamous Waterpocket fold!